Chawan: Usage

 A cloth called chakin (茶巾) is used to wipe the bowl clean.

 Normally the bowl would be wrapped in an orange turmeric-coloured cloth called ukon-nuno (ウコン布) for storage in the box, which apparently helps ward insects away.

-A cloth bag shifuku (仕服) made out of silk or brocade can be used for storage of special tea bowls, especially for tenmoku chawan types.
-This is supported by four smaller cushions on each side inside the wooden box to help stabilise and protect the bowl.
-A more simpler cloth bag gomotsu-bukuro (御物袋) can also be used instead.
+A cloth bag, shifuku (仕服), made of silk or brocade can be used for storage of special tea bowls, especially for tenmoku chawan types.
+This is supported by four smaller cushions on each side inside the wooden box to help stabilize and protect the bowl.
+A simpler cloth bag, gomotsu-bukuro (御物袋), can be used instead.

 Shapes

 Japanese chawan have various shapes and types, many of which have specific names: